 Lets begin on when NOT to pick Storm Spirit~

-Storm is an intelligence hero, and he needs a lot of mana, therefore we should build as many INT stat items as possible.
+Storm is an intelligence hero, and he needs a lot of mana, therefore we should focus on building INT stat items as possible.

 Raijin creates a remnant of himself containing his essence.
 The Static Remnant will release its stored energy whenever an enemy unit comes near it.
 Lasts 12 seconds.

-Sounds like a simple nuke, right?
-Well nope, it isn't.
-One thing that you should pay attention to is the mana cost.
+You should rarely depend on your Static Remnant for reliable damage.
+One thing that deserves attention is the mana cost.
 At level one, its only 70 mana.
-In my build, a max this skill last.
+In my build, I max this skill last.
 If you max it too earlier, the mana cost will be too much for you to handle.
 Since it has such a low mana cost and cooldown, you can use it to last hit, and get an Overload charge.
-(I'll explain more about Overload later.)
+(More explanation about Overload later.)

 But Arterial, isn't this skill the only nuke for Storm, and isn't Storm a nuker?

-First, Storm isn't a nuker.
+Firstly, Storm should not rely on his spell damage.
 Storm's main damage source should be his auto attack, which is usually an Overloaded hit.
 Before level six, your Remnants usually don't hit heroes.
-This is because your Remnants appear directly on where you are standing, and no one would be stupid enough to walk to them.
+This is because your Remnants appear directly on where you are standing, and no one would want to walk on them.
 If you want them to land, you have to walk really close to the opponent hero, which means you have to take unnecessary damage.
 If you max Remnant, your laning phase would be horrible, as your lane would be pushed so far that you cannot farm creeps.
 Note that Static Remnant takes one second to materialize before it is active, and during the 12 second duration, it grants flying vision.
 Furthermore, even though the activation AOE is 235, the explosion deals damage in a 260 AOE.

 Storm focuses his energy to rip open vortex drawing an enemy to it.
 This process slows the Storm Spirit down for a brief period.

 Your main disable.
 Pulls the enemy towards you, while disabling them during the period.
-Please note that Storm is also slowed in the process.
-At level three, this can usually pull the enemy into your Static Remnant, and using these two skills in succession can deal a lot of damage.
+Note that Storm is also slowed in the process.
+At level three, this skillcan usually pull the enemy into your Static Remnant, and this should be your bread-and-butter combination.